Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 where $\bi,\bj\in\Sigma$ are the qubit sites, $\Lambda\subseteq\R^D$ is a $D$-dimensional square lattice, and $H_{\bi,\bj}$ is an operator supported on two sites $\bi,\bj$.
 Some notable examples include Coulomb interactions ($\alpha=1$), dipole-dipole interactions ($\alpha=3$), and van der Waals interactions ($\alpha=6$).
 According to Lemma H.1 of Ref.~\cite{childs2021theory}, we have

 Here, $g$ is an upper bound of the strengths of the interactions associated with a single spin qubit.
 We can observe that every term of the power-law Hamiltonian is $2$-local.
-In the following, we assume that each part $H_l$ has strength at most $M$.
+In the following, we assume that each part $H_l$ {contains at most $M$ interaction terms}.
 We obtain the following complexity result for simulating such a power-law model in the low-energy subspace. \begin{theorem} Consider simulating a $D$-dimensional power-law Hamiltonian $H=\sum_{l=1}^LH_l$ with interaction strength $g$ in the low-energy subspace $\Delta$.
-Assume that each $H_l$ has strength at most $M$.
+Assume that each $H_l$ {contains at most $M$ interaction terms}.
 Then, the Trotter number required to ensure the simulation error below $\epsilon$ is

 The corresponding gate complexity is given as:

 \end{theorem}

 The proof for the above theorem is provided in \Cref{sec:Power}.
 Compared with the best previously known complexity result for simulating the power-law model~\cite{childs2021theory}, the step complexity in \eqref{eq:PowerLow} shows an improvement concerning the $n$ dependence at $p=1$.
 Notice that the best result for full Hilbert space simulations is obtained by simulating each term $H_{\bi,\bj}$ separately using one term $H_l$.
 For $p>1$, we can also obtain some advantage for specific choices of parameters $M$ and $\Delta$ in this case as we assume that $H_l$'s consist of more than one term of $H_{\bi,\bj}$.